 Boeing 'doesn't understand our grief'

-The daughter of one of the victims of the Ethiopian Airlines crash says an apology from Boeing's chief executive is too little.

-Zipporah Kuria welcomed US lawmakers questioning Boeing's chief executive Dennis Muilenburg at the Senate Commerce Committee, but said she found his appearance "infuriating".

-Her father, Joseph Waithaka, was one of 157 people killed when the Boeing 737 Max that they were flying in crashed shortly after take-off in March.
+Zipporah Kuria's father was one of 157 people killed when a Boeing 737 Max crashed in March.

 -